Uses

 How To Use

-Read the Patient Information Leaflet provided by your pharmacist before you start using degarelix and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start using degarelix and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 This medication is given as an injection under the skin (subcutaneously) in the abdominal area by a health care professional.
-It is usually given once a month or as directed by your doctor.
+It is given as directed by your doctor, usually once a month.

 The first dose is given as two injections.
 The following monthly doses are given as one injection.
 Make sure your injection site is free of any pressure from belts, waistbands, or other types of clothing.
 The injection site should not be close to the ribs and should be changed each time to lessen discomfort after the injection.